Monday, September 5, 2011

 Fullerton, CA 92832

 I will start the burger portion of our show with my choice for the evening, the Mahon Burger.
-This burger features pastrami, Swiss cheese, caramelized onions, pickles and a mustard sauce.
-Once again this burger was not what I had expected, but it turned out to be very good.
-The pastrami was not sliced, it was cubed.
+This burger features pastrami, Swiss cheese, caramelized onions, pickles, and a mustard sauce.
+Once again, this burger was different from what I had expected, but it was terrific.
+The pastrami was not sliced.
+It was cubed.
 This allowed for more pronounced bites of the meat.
 The burger was very juicy, and the cheese was good as well.
-The mustard did kind of get lost here, but that can usually be a good thing because mustard tends to overpower foods.
-I would definitely get this burger again, but first I have others that I need to try in future visits.
+The mustard did get lost here, but that can usually be a good thing because mustard tends to overpower foods.
+I would definitely get this burger again, but first, I have others that I need to try on future visits.

 The health nut of our group, Heather, ordered the OC Burger.
-This one featured a turkey patty, with sprouts, avocado, carrots, provolone, and an herb sauce.
+This one featured a turkey patty with sprouts, avocado, carrots, provolone, and an herb sauce.
 I usually stay away from turkey burgers, but the bite I had might change my mind about the holiday fowl being used in a burger.
-The patty was very moist, and the condiments used here were very fresh.
+The patty was very moist, and the condiments used here were fresh.
 They melded together nicely.
-She also had some fries, which were again sliced thicker than I would have liked, but they were crisp and cooked all the way through, so they turned out to be all right.
+She also had some fries, which were sliced thicker than I would have liked, but they were crisp and cooked all the way through, so they turned out to be all right.
 Heather was pretty happy with her choice.

 Burger Parlor was all it was advertised to be.
-The burgers were fresh and the combinations worked well.
-The menu is pretty small compared to other burger spots, but you will definitely find a burger to your liking.
-They offer ten different burgers, to go along with their three sides items and three salads.
-Next time we will have to save room for desserts.
+The burgers were fresh, and the combinations worked well.
+The menu is small compared to other burger spots, but you will find a burger you like.
+They offer ten different burgers, three sides items, and three salads.
+Next time, we will have to save room for desserts.
 The Ice Cream Sandwich and Banana Bread Pudding really caught our eye.

-Out of five glasses of Hawaiian Punch, (because it is a little known fact that Hawaiian Punch was invented in a converted garage in Fullerton), five being best to zero being worst, Burger Parlor gets a solid 3.5 glasses of Hawaiian Punch.
+Out of five glasses of Hawaiian Punch (because it is a little-known fact that Hawaiian Punch was invented in a converted garage in Fullerton), five being best to zero being worst, Burger Parlor gets a solid 3.5 glasses of Hawaiian Punch.

 For more information on Burger Parlor, click here: http://www.burgerparlor.com/